MVIStank/jhash/README.md

 # jhash
-This is simple ip calculator.
+This is a simple ip calculator.